 Crime is always a major subject and one which often grabs the headlines.
 Serious and violent crimes, such as murders and high-profile burglaries grab our attention and can often make for sobering and depressing reading.
 However, behind the headlines are a far broader and more common level of ‘petty crime’ which is often opportunistic and distressing for the victims, but not necessarily ‘life-changing’ in the same way.

-Without getting into the politics, many police forces face tough decisions on the resources they spend and where they spend them, so consequently, many petty crimes lack investigation and a criminal charge.
-Naturally, resources are focussed on the most serious and broadest affecting crimes, such as knife/gun crimes, illegal drugs and gang-related activities.
+Without getting into politics, many police forces face tough decisions on the resources they spend and where they spend them, so consequently, many petty crimes lack investigation and a criminal charge.
+Naturally, resources are focussed on the most serious and broadest affecting crimes, such as knife/gun crimes, illegal drugs, and gang-related activities.

 Communities must still deal with petty crimes of course.
 These crimes affect people either directly through their own property loss (and other associated costs), or indirectly through increases in taxation to pay for the outcomes of crime.